vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 ## Overview

-This page contains procedures to install and manage Container Service Extension (CSE) on vCloud Director (vCD).
-Users who perform these procedures are cloud administrators with `sysadmin` access and a solid understanding of vCD management.
+This page contains procedures to install and manage Container Service Extension (CSE) on vCloud Director (VCD).
+Users who perform these procedures are cloud administrators with `sysadmin` access and a solid understanding of VCD management.

 Procedures on this page make regular use of vcd-cli commands to perform administrative operations.
 Please refer to the [vcd-cli